 The Art History writing lab runs from September–April and offers workshops and one-on-one tutoring sessions to help students with idea development, writing, and editing art history papers.
+The writing lab operates under the direction of Dr. Colin Murray.

 Get help with: